 - Some customers have experienced peeling on the fiberglass

-Best Expedition Rooftop Tent: Alu-Cab Gen 3.1 Expedition
+Best Expedition Hard Shell Roof Top Tent: Alu-Cab Gen 3.1 Expedition

-The name Alu-Cab should say it all, and it is one of the best and most well-known overlanding brands on the market today.
-Made of aluminum, the Alu-Cab Gen 3.1 Expedition is one of the most durable and popular tents available.
+The name Alu-Cab should say it all– it is one of the best and most well-known overlanding brands.
+Made of aluminum, the Alu-Cab Gen 3.1 Expedition is one of the most durable tents out there.
+It’s also a very popular hardshell model.
 That’s why it’s now on its 3rd Generation design.
 Despite its clamshell design, it measures 90.55 x 55-inches, making it extremely spacious and comfortable.

 The Alu-Cab Gen 3.1 Expedition has 3 entry points, a gas-strut-assisted pop-up design, and a generous 75 mm high-density foam mattress inside.
-It also boasts some of the best interior accessories, with a reading light, USB charging ports, a 12V power socket, and a series of storage pockets inside the tent.
+It also boasts some of the best interior accessories, with a reading light, USB charging ports, a 12V power socket, and a series of storage pockets.

-Recognizing that their tents are used by extreme adventure travelers across the world, Alu-Cab built a tent with closed-cell foam lining insulation.
+Recognizing that their tents are used by extreme adventure travelers across the world, Alu-Cab built a hard shell roof top tent with closed-cell foam lining insulation.
 They say their tents can withstand extreme heat and sub-zero temperatures.
 Like other tents, the Gen 3.1 Expedition also includes an awning cover over the tent’s rear door, which helps to keep rain, snow, and frost off the rear opening.

 - Extremely durable